Get a travel insurance quote

 Healthcare in France

-British citizens would usually have a free European Health Insurance Card (EHIC) to use abroad in France.
+British citizens should have a free European Health Insurance Card (EHIC) or Global Health Insurance Card (GHIC) to use abroad in France.
 This covers any necessary treatments that may be needed in public healthcare centres or hospitals while you’re on holiday in France.
-This doesn’t mean you shouldn’t buy travel insurance, as it’s important to make sure you’re covered for anything unexpected that might not be covered by the EHIC.
+This doesn’t mean you shouldn’t buy travel insurance, as it’s important to make sure you’re covered for anything unexpected that might not be covered by the EHIC or GHIC.

 You can find more information about healthcare in France here.